simplychiragk/LearningC/README.md

 ## Projects in This Repository
 This repository includes the following projects:

 - **Simple Calculator**: A basic C program for performing arithmetic operations (addition, subtraction, multiplication, division, modulus).
 - **Basic Login Page**: A console-based login system that checks a username and password while handling excitement level input.
 - **FinCalcX**: A financial calculator that helps in calculating EMI for home, car, and personal loans, as well as SIP (Systematic Investment Plan) future value.
 - **LiftyLog**: A command-line fitness tracker that calculates your BMR, estimates maintenance calories, and recommends calorie intake based on your fitness goals.
+- **Campus Buddy**: A CLI app to manage your grades, attendance, and library stuff — making college life easier and more organized.
 - **Other Projects**: As I continue to learn, I will be adding more projects related to different C concepts.

 ## How to Use This Repository
 1. Clone the repository: